 It is obvious to me that there are two primary forces in the world today:

 - The antichrist world spirit, whose god is money.

 It is interesting to note there are inhabitants of the earth whose names have not been written in the book of Life from the creation of the world.
 I cannot say I understand that, other than to mention that I believe it is entirely possible to have our name erased from the book of Life, even though it was there to begin with.

 This calls for a mind with wisdom.
 The seven heads are seven hills on which the woman sits.
 They are also seven kings.
 Five have fallen, one is, the other has not yet come; but when he does come, he must remain for a little while.
 The beast who once was, and now is not, is an eighth king.
 He belongs to the seven and is going to his destruction.
 (Revelation 17:9-11)

 Some have mentioned that Rome has seven hills.
 That being as it may, I believe Babylon represents vastly more than the Roman Catholic Church.
 I would venture that the seven hills represent seven governments and seven kings.
 Who they are I will leave to scholars who study that sort of thing.

 But we see that Antichrist is an eighth king who is part of the political leadership of the earth.
-There is no doubt in my mind that Antichrist will be a real person, a real king, in addition to there being an antichrist spirit—a spirit much in evidence in America today, as money and selfish ambition are so predominant in our nation.
-The Book of Daniel has quite a bit to say about Antichrist the king.
+I am certain that Antichrist will be a real person, a real king, in addition to there being an antichrist spirit—a spirit much in evidence in America today, as money and selfish ambition are so predominant in our nation.
+The book of Daniel has quite a bit to say about Antichrist the king.